tnt7864/iste432-project/README.md

     console.error("Error", e);
 }
 ```
-On the data layer, i've been using Promises, a neat thing for asynchronous code execution, that have exception propagation features
+On the data layer, we've been using Promises, a neat thing for asynchronous code execution, that have exception propagation features
 all the methods on the data layer return Promises, and you can call the .catch method on them to handle errors whenever they arise
 on the business layer, Express.js surrounds your callbacks in a try/catch so it can detect synchronous errors and return a 500 code indicating an error occurred in situations like this:
 ```js